bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

 ## Capturing logs from ILogger in test output

-It can sometimes be helpful to capture log messages sent to `ILogger`'s in the components under test and/or the bUnit and Blazor internals.
+It can sometimes be helpful to capture log messages sent to `ILogger` types in the components under test and/or the bUnit and Blazor internals.

 With xUnit, this can be done as follows: